Are you ready for a delicious Thanksgiving dessert? Get ready for Maple Pumpkin Pudding!

 - Garnish with the chopped and/or whole nuts.

 Thank you so much for spending some time here today.
-Enjoy the pudding, and happy pre-Fall!
+Enjoy the pumpkin pudding, and have a lovely day.

 Ms. Jenni these came out perfectly.